tliron/go-kutil/ard/README.md

 YAML supports a rich set of primitive types, so ARD will survive a round trip to YAML.

-One difference is that YAML maps can be ordered (!!omap vs. !!map) but ARD maps have arbitrary order (always !!map) for widest compatibility.
+One difference is that in YAML 1.1 maps can be ordered (!!omap vs. !!map) but ARD maps have arbitrary order (always !!map) for widest compatibility.
 A round trip from YAML to ARD would thus lose order.
+(YAML 1.2 does not include !!omap support by default.)

 YAML allows for maps with arbitrary keys.
 This is non-trivial to support in Go, and so we provide special functions (`MapGet`, `MapPut`, `MapDelete`, `MapMerge`) that replace the Go native